-Minecraft is one of the most popular games played online, and installing your own Minecraft Server on ARM is easy!
-These instructions will allow you to install Minecraft Server on the Raspberry Pi, or on our Ubuntu 14.04 ARM Server.
+Minecraft is one of the most popular games played online, and installing your own Minecraft Server on Arm is easy!
+These instructions will allow you to install Minecraft Server on our Raspberry Pi, Raspberry Pi 3, or on our Ubuntu 18.04 Arm Server.

 First, we need to connect to our node via SSH.

 Once logged in, lets make sure we keep our downloads in our home directory for ease of use:

 Once in the home directory, we are first going to download and set up Java.